Azure-Samples/azure-functions-create-ics-file-using-csharp-sample/README.md

 # C<span>#</span> Azure Function for generating an ICS File

 This is a sample HTTP trigger Azure Function that returns a ICS file that to the client.
-The project takes a dependancy on [iCal.NET](https://github.com/rianjs/ical.net), but demonstrates how a simple HTTP Trigger can be implemented.
+The project takes a dependency on [iCal.NET](https://github.com/rianjs/ical.net), but demonstrates how a simple HTTP Trigger can be implemented.
+You can read more about the function in this [blog post](http://michaelcrump.net/building-an-ics-for-azure-functions-webinar/).

 # Contributing